gethop-dev/hop-documentation/docs/source/get-started/run-hop-application-on-aws/main.rst

 Although it is not mandatory, we strongly recommend storing the administrator user credentials using AWS Vault [#AdminAwsVaultCreds]_.
-Once you have the credentials, you can store them in AWS Vault using the following command:
+Once you have the credentials, you can store them in AWS Vault using the following command.
+The command assumes that you will configure the "aws-vault prefix" configuration setting as indicated below.
+If you configure a different prefix, make sure to adjust this command to use the right one:

 .. code-block:: console